 Skip navigation

-What options are there for non-marital cohabiting couples when it comes to the assignment of children?
+What options are there for non-marital partnerships when it comes to assigning children?

 • Child benefit:

-Child benefit is only paid to one person for each child; usually the person who has taken the child into his or her household (principle of custody).
-However, the person obliged to pay maintenance may offset half of the child benefit against his or her maintenance.
+Child benefit is only paid to one person for each child; usually the person who has taken the child into their household (custody principle).
+However, the person obliged to pay maintenance may offset half of the child benefit against their maintenance.

 Each parent is entitled to half of the child allowance.
-If one parent does not substantially meet his or her maintenance obligation, the other parent may claim the full child allowance.
+If one parent does not essentially meet their maintenance obligation, the other parent can apply for the full child allowance.

-• Allowance for care and education or training needs:
+• Allowance for childcare and education or training needs:

-Each parent is entitled to half of the care allowance.
-If the child is registered with only one parent, he or she can apply for the other parent's half of the allowance to be transferred to him or her.
+Each parent is entitled to half of the childcare allowance.
+If the child is only registered with one parent, this parent can apply to transfer half of the other parent's allowance to themselves.

 • Relief amount for single parents:

-Aprerequisite for the granting of the relief amount is that you are a single parent.
-Consequently, this relief amount cannot be granted if you form a household community with another person (irrespective of whether it is the other parent), unless they are children to be taken into account for tax purposes.
+To be eligible for the relief amount, you must be a single parent.
+This means that this relief amount cannot be granted if you form a household with another person (regardless of whether it is the other parent), unless the children are taxable.

 Note